 It is perfectly possible to retain your strategic power while outsourcing the fundamental and mundane elements of your IT service and support.

 By opening the door to outsourcing some niche services or even your entire application or database management infrastructure, you can generate a host of business benefits.

-The top 10 benefits of outsourcing
+The top 10 benefits of outsourcing IT services

 Reduced service and support costs within a managed and predictable budget